Football: Man City withstand late Watford onslaught to move five points clear

 PEREZ SPARKS WEST HAM

-Elsewhere, Bournemouth moved above Manchester United, who host Arsenal on Wednesday, up to sixth thanks to a 2-1 win over Huddersfield.
+Elsewhere, Bournemouth moved above Manchester United, who host Arsenal on Wednesday, up to sixth courtesy of a 2-1 win over Huddersfield thanks to early goals from Callum Wilson and Ryan Fraser to end a run of four straight defeats.

-Callum Wilson and Ryan Fraser continued their fine personal seasons by giving the hosts a 2-0 lead inside 22 minutes before Terence Kongolo pulled a goal back for the Terriers.
+"A lot of relief.
+It wasn't a vintage performance.
+At 2-0 you think we can go on but Huddersfield did very well and created chances.
+We defended heroically," said a relieved Bournemouth boss Eddie Howe.

-Brighton edged into the top half as despite playing for over an hour with 10 men, they beat Crystal Palace 3-1.
+Brighton edged into the top half as despite playing for over an hour with 10 men after Shane Duffy's red card.
+They beat Crystal Palace 3-1 thanks to first-half goals from Glenn Murray, Leon Balogun and Florin Andone.

-The hosts led 1-0 through Glenn Murray's penalty before Shane Duffy saw a straight red, but further goals before half-time from Leon Balogun and Florin Andone sealed the three points despite Luka Milivojevic's late consolation from the penalty spot.

-West Ham's upward trajectory also continued as three goals in 12 second-half minutes beat Cardiff 3-1.

-Lucas Perez replaced the injured Marko Arnautovic in the first half and went onto score his first two league goals since a summer move from Arsenal before Michail Antonio added a third.
+West Ham's upward trajectory also continued as three goals in 12 second-half minutes beat Cardiff 3-1 with Lucas Perez scoring his first two league goals since a summer move from Arsenal.

 English Premier League results: